 If you don’t clean and descale your coffee machine regularly the water that is being used to make your cup of coffee will not reach its ideal temperature and make you a less than perfect cup of coffee.

 That is your best case scenario.
-At the worse case your machine will stop working altogether as the mineral deposits can block the flow of water.
+At the worst case your machine will stop working altogether as the mineral deposits can block the flow of water.

 What Is The Best Vinegar For Cleaning?

 The best type of vinegar for cleaning your coffee machine is white distilled vinegar, as there is no coloring agent it will not cause any staining.